YasmineBB/saucehub/README.md

 Using media queries, I have made the following updates to ensure responsiveness across a range of screen sizes.

-* Adjusting the width size for the recipes on the Make Your Sauce page and the form on the Find Your Sauce page.
+* Adjusting the width for the recipes on the Make Your Sauce page and the form on the Find Your Sauce page.
 * Adding a flex-direction property to layer the navigation bar for screen sizes 768px and down.
 * Add a column property to the social media icons for screen sizes 576px and down.
 * Remove the hover selector on the recipes page Mild, Medium, Hot section for screen sizes 768px and down as its not user friendly on mobile view and is better suited to desktop view.